wenlianglaw/MegaMillionsSimulation/README.md

 Previous wining numbers are from 2022-07-26: `7 29 60 63 66 + 15`

 I bought 200 random numbers today (2022-07-28).
 Finger crossed.

+Update:  I won $31, lost few lotteries and I claimed ~$25.
+Total lost for me is ~$170.
+I need a luck hit on me to enjoy the life.

 # How to run
 Build .cpp file and execute it.